-At fixed weather stations, temperature drops of 1 to 3 °C can be recorded as the gust front passes over.
-As this cold, dense air plows under warmer, lessdense humid air in the pre-storm environmental atmospheric boundary layer (ABL), the ABL air can be pushed up out of the way.
+Temperature drops of 1 to 3 °C have been recorded as a gust front passes a weather station.
+As this cold, dense air plows under warmer, less-dense humid air in the pre-storm environmental atmospheric boundary layer (ABL), the ABL air can be pushed up out of the way.
 If pushed above its LCL, clouds can form in this ABL air, perhaps even triggering new thunderstorms (a process called propagation).
-The new thunderstorms can develop their own gust fronts that can trigger additional thunderstorms, resulting in a storm sequence that can span large distances.
+The new storms can develop their own gust fronts that can trigger additional thunderstorms, resulting in a storm sequence that can span large distances.

 Greater gust front speeds are expected if faster downbursts pump colder air toward the ground.
 The continuity equation tells us that the vertical inflow rate of cold air flowing down toward the ground in the downburst must balance the horizontal outflow rate behind the gust front.
-If we also approximate the outflow thickness, then we can estimate the speed $M{gust}$ of advance of the gust front relative to the ambient environmental air as
+If we also approximate the outflow thickness, then we can estimate the speed M{gust} of advance of the gust front relative to the ambient environmental air as where r is average downburst radius, R is average distance of the gust front from the downburst center, w_d is downburst speed, ΔT_v is virtual tempera-

-$$M{gust} = \left[\frac{0.2 \cdot r^2 \cdot |w_d \cdot g \cdot \Delta T_v|}{R \cdot T{ve}}\right]^{1/3}$$ (15.14)
+$$M{gust} = \left[\frac{0.2 \cdot r^2 \cdot |w_d \cdot g \cdot \Delta T_v|}{R \cdot T{ve}} \right]^{1/3}$$ (15.14)